kpe/telerembash/README.rst

 .. code:: bash

-   telerem init --api_token API_TOKEN --username USERNAME
+   telerem init --api-token API_TOKEN --username USERNAME

-this should create a ``telerem.config.yaml`` in the current directory and output a QR Code you can scan in your TOTP Authenticator App (i.e.
+this should create a ``telerem.config.yaml`` in the current directory and output a QR Code to be scanned in your TOTP Authenticator App (i.e.
 `Google Authenticator`_, `andOTP`_, etc).

 To see all available options, try: